andreasbm/web-config/README.md

 ## ❯ Step 5 - Setup `.browserslistrc`

-The tools transpiling your code are using `browserslist` to figure out what is supported.
+}The tools transpiling your code are using `browserslist` to figure out what is supported.
 Your `.browserslistrc` could look like this.

 ```
 last 2 Chrome versions